-Factor affecting feelings of unsafety % Referenced the negative impacts of alcohol on the Town Centre 27.7% Referenced the negative impacts of drugs on the Town Centre 25.7% Suggested that a lack of police resources and funding was a factor 17.4% Mentioned the impacts of begging on their perception of safety 16.8% Specifically mentioned the towns 'Night Time Economy' 11.6% Felt that groups of youths hanging around in the town made them feel unsafe 11.5% Used the term 'Gangs' and how they are intimidating to visitors 10.2% Mentioned the impacts of homelessness on their perception of safety 8.2% Stated that rowdy and inconsiderate behaviour made them feel less safe 7.4% Suggested that poorly lit areas of the Town Centre felt unsafe 5.6% have bought their alcohol from the town centre licensed premises (for example there may have been some pre-loading at home).
-However, given the crime and CCTV data showing high levels of crime and disorder and street drinking in those areas with the largest concentrations of licensed premises (the three CIZs), it is a reasonable assumption that the majority is being purchased and consumed in the premises (onsales) or in the street (off-sales).
+Factor affecting feelings of unsafety % Referenced the negative impacts of alcohol on the Town Centre 27.7% Referenced the negative impacts of drugs on the Town Centre 25.7% Suggested that a lack of police resources and funding was a factor 17.4% Mentioned the impacts of begging on their perception of safety 16.8% Specifically mentioned the towns 'Night Time Economy' 11.6% Felt that groups of youths hanging around in the town made them feel unsafe 11.5% Used the term 'Gangs' and how they are intimidating to visitors 10.2% Mentioned the impacts of homelessness on their perception of safety 8.2% Stated that rowdy and inconsiderate behaviour made them feel less safe 7.4% Suggested that poorly lit areas of the Town Centre felt unsafe 5.6%

-208. The most common reason given why residents in the town centre feel unsafe is due to the negative impacts of alcohol use.
-Obviously not all of those who are drinking will

-209.Listed below are a selection of comments made in this question that give some context to the negative impacts that visitors experience.

-"Excessive drinking can make the town centre feel very Intimidating"

-"I feel unsafe because of drunken behaviour"

-"Alcohol fuelled groups everywhere"

-"Drinking in the street"

-"Urinating in bushes"

-"Cans and bottles in the streets"

-"Drunks hanging around in green areas"

-"Rowdy groups drunk"

-"Aggressive drinkers"

-"Peoples misusing alcohol, shouting at passers-by"

-"People, who drink too much, turn nasty or violent"

-"Drunk people swearing and shouting".

-- 210.After the negative alcohol impacts, drug dealing is the next most cited factor that causes residents to feel unsafe in the town centre. - 211.
-Police numbers and visibility is always high up in the factors that makes people feel safe (and their absence makes them feel unsafe) in community safety surveys, as is street dirking and aggressive begging.
-However, specific references to the night-time economy is unusual and suggests that for around 1 in 8 residents this has an impact on how they feel in the town centre. - 212.As is typical in community safety surveys, lighting is nearly always the least important factor with the public in terms of what makes them feel safe.
+- 10.2.7 The most common reason given why residents in the town centre feel unsafe is due to the negative impacts of alcohol use.
+Obviously not all of those who are drinking will have bought their alcohol from the town centre licensed premises (for example there may have been some pre-loading at home).
+However, given the crime and CCTV data showing high levels of crime and disorder and street drinking in those areas with the largest concentrations of licensed premises (the three CIZs), it is a reasonable assumption that the majority is being purchased and consumed in the premises (on- sales) or in the street (off-sales). - 10.2.8 Listed below are a selection of comments made in this question that give some context to the negative impacts that visitors experience. - "Excessive drinking can make the town centre feel very Intimidating" - "I feel unsafe because of drunken behaviour" - "Alcohol fuelled groups everywhere" - "Drinking in the street" - "Urinating in bushes" - "Cans and bottles in the streets" - "Drunks hanging around in green areas" - "Rowdy groups drunk" - "Aggressive drinkers" - "Peoples misusing alcohol, shouting at passers-by" - "People, who drink too much, turn nasty or violent" - "Drunk people swearing and shouting". - 10.2.9 After the negative alcohol impacts, drug dealing is the next most cited factor that causes residents to feel unsafe in the town centre. - 10.2.10 Police numbers and visibility is always high up in the factors that makes people feel safe (and their absence makes them feel unsafe) in community safety surveys, as is street drinking and aggressive begging.
+However, specific references to the night-time economy is unusual and suggests that for around 1 in 8 residents this has an impact on how they feel in the town centre. - 10.2.11 As is typical in community safety surveys, lighting is nearly always the least important factor with the public in terms of what makes them feel safe.
 It is much more the behaviour of those drinking alcohol, being rowdy, selling or using drugs or aggressively begging that has the biggest impact on people's feelings of safety.

-Figure 26 Below are the factors that residents (895 responded) said mad them feel safer in the town centre
+Figure 29: Below are the factors that residents (895 responded) said mad them feel safer in the town centre

-Factor affecting feelings of safety Stated that busy streets and lots of other people make them feel safe 42.1% Felt that visible authority e.g. police, wardens) in the town was positive 24.5% Recognised the importance of CCTV 11.8% Listed street lighting as a factor of safety 9.5% Mentioned the good community spirit and integration in the town.
-6.1%
+Factor affecting feelings of unsafety % Stated that busy streets and lots of other people make them feel safe 42.1% Felt that visible authority e.g. police, wardens) in the town was positive 24.5% Recognised the importance of CCTV 11.8% Listed street lighting as a factor of safety 9.5% Mentioned the good community spirit and integration in the town 6.1%